MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 The `-d` option means to delete the branch.

-To delete the branch on your origin repository on GitHub, you can use the command
+To delete the branch on your origin repository on GitHub, you can use the command:

 ````{tab-set-code}